What is a drug-food interaction?

 - Human immunodeficiency virus (HIV): saquinavir

-- Suppressing the immune system (often prescribed to help people who have recently received organ transplants): cyclosporine and tacrolimus
+- Organ transplants (often prescribed to help suppress the immune system in people who have recently received organ transplants): cyclosporine and tacrolimus

 If you don’t know if the medicine you are taking interacts with grapefruit, ask your doctor or pharmacist.
 Your doctor can usually prescribe another medicine that doesn’t interact with grapefruit.

 Grapefruits, pomelo oranges and seville oranges are the only fruits known to cause interactions with medicines.
 All other fruit juices, even other citrus juices, are safe to drink when taking medicine.

 What if I take a medicine that interacts with grapefruit?